EVATool/fae-architecture-log/_decisions/sig-api-db-version-control.md

 ---

 ## Why is there need for such a decision?
-We need a tool that helps us migrate.
+We need a tool that helps us to migrate.
 Migrations from database systems or individual tables.

 ## Additional sources for better understanding the background